Jonastjep/CRAPy/ProgressReport_CRAPy.md

 - Menaged to create a working database and programme to store the data directly from the sensor.
 Next step is to create a query, to format the raw data into a readable form.
 Then a falask web app to visualise this form.

 #### Jonas:
+- Wrote the Raspberry [Pi setup/connection tutorial](https://github.com/Jonastjep/CRAPy/blob/master/Tutorials/Setting_Up_The_RPi.md) that explains how to setup a headless RPi and take control of it.
+- Also wrote the [ssh and remote control of system tutorial](https://github.com/Jonastjep/CRAPy/blob/master/Tutorials/RemoteConnection_tutorial.md), to explain how to remotely use a GNU/Linux system (specifically RPi) from afar.
+- Helped Juliette a little bit with flask (Vorführeffekt) and gave some advice to Francesco.
+- Disassembled the suspentions of the Rover with Timon to test out the new PETG part, but infill was too low and piece cracked when pushing it with a bearing.
+- Rethought the fitness function of the genetic AI: add negative fitness points to models that turn too much and that don't push on the forward button.
+This should take care of the ones that turn in a circle indefinitely as well as the ones that just stop down.
+	- Added features that allow for death timer to be removed and added the choice to leave the forward motion to the rover (we can now force the rover to always have it's foot on the accelerator - it totally removes the problem of static cars and disfavours the rotating ones)

 #### Juliette:
 - Had issues with the Flask app and the virtual environment, solved now.